scottkf/massuploadutility/readme.txt

 TODO
 -------------------------------------------------------------------------------
 -- Still need to figure out what to do for error checking if a file fails to validate, rollback or skip?
-Probably just skip and highlight it.
+Currently just skipping and highlighting
--- Also count how many were successful and let the user know.
--- Color successful ones in green and push to bottom, failed ones in red and to top -- Repopulate the upload list (or don't delete) if a file fails to upload for whatever reason.
+-- Repopulate the upload list (or don't delete) if a file fails to upload for whatever reason -- Add {#} variables or something so a field can change dynamically -- Notify the user that it's possible to select multiple files -- Check for html5 support before doing anything
--- Integrate index.php into /publish/section when the user clicks add many

 Installation